Parameterized Inapproximability of Independent Set in $H$-Free Graphs

 We study the \IS problem in $H$-free graphs, i.e., graphs excluding some fixed graph $H$ as an induced subgraph.
 We prove several inapproximability results both for polynomial-time and parameterized algorithms.

 Halld\'{o}rsson~[SODA~1995] showed that for every $\delta>0$ the \IS problem has a polynomial-time $(\frac{d-1}{2}+\delta)$-approximation algorithm in $K_{1,d}$-free graphs.
 We extend this result by showing that $K_{a,b}$-free graphs admit a polynomial-time $\Oh(\alpha(G)^{1-1/a})$-approximation, where $\alpha(G)$ is the size of a maximum independent set in $G$.
-Furthermore, we complement the result of Halld\'{o}rsson by showing that for some $\gamma=\Theta(d/\log d),$ there is no polynomial-time $\gamma$-approximation algorithm for these graphs, unless \NP={\sf ZPP}.
+Furthermore, we complement the result of Halld\'{o}rsson by showing that for some $\gamma=\Theta(d/\log d),$ there is no polynomial-time $\gamma$-approximation algorithm for these graphs, unless \NP~=~{\sf ZPP}.

-Bonnet {\em et al.}~[IPEC~2018] showed that \IS parameterized by the size $k$ of the independent set is \Wone-hard on graphs which do not contain (1)~a cycle of constant length at least $4$, (2)~the star $K_{1,4}$, and (3)~any tree with two vertices of degree at least $3$ at constant distance.

-We strengthen this result by proving three inapproximability results under different complexity assumptions for almost the same class of graphs (we weaken condition (2) that $G$ does not contain $K_{1,5}$).
+Bonnet {\em et al.}~[Algorithmica~2020] showed that \IS parameterized by the size $k$ of the independent set is \Wone-hard on graphs which do not contain (1)~a cycle of constant length at least~$4$, (2)~the star $K_{1,4}$, and (3)~any tree with two vertices of degree at least $3$ at constant distance.
+We strengthen this result by proving three inapproximability results under different complexity assumptions for almost the same class of graphs (we weaken conditions (1) and (2) that $G$ does not contain a cycle of constant length at least 5 or $K_{1,5}$).
 First, under the ETH, there is no $f(k) \cdot n^{o(k/\log k)}$ algorithm for any computable function~$f$.
 Then, under the deterministic Gap-ETH, there is a constant $\delta>0$ such that no $\delta$-approximation can be computed in $f(k) \cdot n^{O(1)}$ time.
-Also, under the stronger randomized Gap-ETH there is no such approximation algorithm with runtime $f(k) \cdot n^{o(k)}$.
+Also, under the stronger randomized Gap-ETH there is no such approximation algorithm with runtime $f(k) \cdot n^{o(\sqrt{k})}$.

 Finally, we consider the parameterization by the excluded graph $H$, and show that under the ETH, \IS has no $n^{o(\alpha(H))}$ algorithm in $H$-free graphs.
-Also, we prove that there is no $d/k^{o(1)}$-approximation algorithm for $K_{1,d}$-free graphs with runtime $f(d,k) \cdot n^{O(1)}$, under the deterministic \mbox{Gap-ETH.}
+Also, we prove that there is no \mbox{$d/k^{o(1)}$-approximation} algorithm for $K_{1,d}$-free graphs with runtime $f(d,k) \cdot n^{\Oh(1)}$, under the deterministic \mbox{Gap-ETH.}